sunnyday-technologies/.github/profile/README.md

 # Sunnyday Technologies

-Materials engineering company in Appleton, Wisconsin.
-We build open-source 3D concrete printing hardware, an AI-driven concrete mix-formulation platform, the open dataset that ties them together, and CAD tooling that keeps the assemblies honest.
+A Materials engineering company in Wisconsin, USA.
+We build an AI-driven concrete mix-formulation platform, open-source 3D concrete printing hardware to print the material, the open dataset that ties them together, and CAD tooling assembly helpers to keeps the assemblies honest.

 ## Brand portfolio